BuggyChapri/Boring-Nasa-News-/README.md

 So like the home page is where you will find 6 random but intersting facts about space and planets 🌍

+And then there is cms update where you will find around 20 depending on your date 📅

 ### Prerequisites 🧑‍💻

 If you want to run it on local Machine then, The things you need before installing the software.